aristeidisioan01-ops/demand_response_prog/README.md

     - `loss_history_figure.fig`
     - `load_compar.mat`
     - `load_history.mat`
+13. Now in order to have the simulation results from the load that minimize the losses open and run the "with_demand_res_loss_verify"
-13. Run `filter_with_loss_signals.m` to extract the correct 24-hour values for each measurement.
+14. Run `filter_with_loss_signals.m` to extract the correct 24-hour values for each measurement.
-14. Run `calculate_cost_kgCO2.m` to compute the total cost and CO₂ emissions for this scenario.
+15. Run `calculate_cost_kgCO2.m` to compute the total cost and CO₂ emissions for this scenario.

 ---